imsoumya18/product_crawler/README.md

 1. No proxy support.
 2. Limited URL input due to hardware constraints.
 3. No headless mode for reduced resource consumption.
+4. Generalised approach has not been taken.

 ## Future Enhancements

 1. Add proxy support for better scalability.
 2. Implement headless mode for resource efficiency.
 3. Optimize the script for parallel processing to handle more URLs efficiently.
+4. LLMs could be used to fetch product URLs in a generalised manner.